-Here are a few quick tips that you can utilize to avoid making your wisdom tooth pain any worse than it already is:
+Here are a few tips that you can utilize to avoid making your wisdom tooth pain any worse than it already is:

 - Stay away from foods that are hard or loaded with sugar.
 Chewing hard foods can make the pain worse while the sugar in sweet foods can get inside your gums and aggravate the wisdom tooth infection.

 - Drink lots of water to ensure the gums stay flushed.

 - To keep the infection to a minimum, brush your teeth after each meal and floss as good as you can in the area of the infected tooth.

 - If all else fails, an over the counter medication such as ibuprofen can be used.